Machine (Static-X album): Commercial performance

 Machine debuted at No. 11 on the Billboard 200, selling 83,000 copies in its first week, becoming a chart and first week sales best for the band.
 The album spent 14 weeks on the chart.
 While not as successful as the last album, Machine has sold around 500,000 copies in the US, making it the band's second most successful album (after Wisconsin Death Trip) and was certified Gold by the RIAA on November 10, 2003, a month after the release of Shadow Zone.

 Production

 In the unreleased Static-X DVD Where the Hell Are We and What Day Is It...
-This Is Static-X, it was commented that the songs for the album would have guitar solos; however, this didn't happen.
+This Is Static-X, it was commented that the songs for the album would have guitar solos; however, this did not happen.

 The opening sample of the track "A Dios Alma Perdida", a synthetic arrangement with a filtered voice speaking in what sounds at times like English (notably closing with an eerie "It's me!"), is from the 1978 film Laserblast.
 This sample is an abbreviated version of a conversation between the aliens in that movie.